helorem/kicadpcb/README.md

 python example.py
 ```

-Will generate the file tst.kicad_pcb, tath can be opened in Kicad.
+Will generate the file *tst.kicad_pcb*, that can be opened in Kicad.